 How to avoid negative Google reviews

 It's unlikely you're reading this article because you're inundated with positive reviews - it's usually only negative reviews that people want to delete.
-Whilst learning how to prevent bad online reviews isn't won't help you get rid of your current ones, it will help mask them and also reduce the likelihood of them happening again.
+Whilst learning how to prevent bad online reviews won't help you get rid of your current ones, it will help mask them and also reduce the likelihood of them happening again.

 Aside from flagging, there is no secret to removing reviews from Google.
-Sadly, once they're there, it's unlikely they're there to stay.
+Sadly, once they're there, it's likely they're there to stay.
 The secret, therefore, to managing your online reputation is working to prevent these negative reviews and actively collecting positive ones.
 Do that, and you should never need to remove a Google review again.